Protect Investments NOW before it is too late!

 - In general, it is best to reset only smaller trees, since larger trees will be weakened and may fall again.

-- Weakened sections of trees and shrubbery can easily be blown around during a high winds; causing extensive damage to structures, knocking down utility lines and blocking roads and drains.
+- Weakened sections of trees and shrubbery can easily be blown around during high winds; causing extensive damage to structures, knocking down utility lines and blocking roads and drains.

 - Cut weak branches that could easily be thrown against a structure during high winds.
 Also, reduce the chances of branches becoming weak by trimming branches more than 5 ft. long.
 Remove Spanish moss growing on limbs.